Connect with others who understand.

 Can Blood Thinners Cause Fatigue?

-Feeling constantly fatigued can be tough, especially when you’re already living with a serious health condition like pulmonary hypertension (PH).
-If you have PH, you may be prescribed blood thinners to reduce the risk of blood clots and other related conditions.
+Feeling constantly fatigued can be tough, especially when you’re already living with a serious health condition like pulmonary hypertension (PH) or pulmonary arterial hypertension (PAH).
+If you have certain types of PH or PAH, like chronic thromboembolic pulmonary hypertension (CTEPH), you may be prescribed blood thinners to reduce the risk of blood clots and other related conditions.
 But could the blood thinners you’re taking be contributing to your exhaustion?

 A myPHteam member who was taking blood thinners for PH asked, “Do blood-thinning drugs make your energy level low?
-They made me so sick and exhausted I couldn’t even get out of bed.
+They made me so sick and exhausted that I couldn’t even get out of bed.”

-Fatigue goes beyond feeling tired, generating a lack of energy that interferes with your daily life.
-People with PH can experience fatigue for many reasons.
-For example, they may get limited exercise and have reduced oxygen levels, problems with sleep, and other health conditions.
+Fatigue goes beyond feeling tired.
+It involves persistent low energy that interferes with daily life.
+People with PH and PAH can experience fatigue for many reasons.
+For example, they may get limited exercise and have reduced oxygen levels, shortness of breath, problems with sleep, and other health conditions.

 What Are Blood Thinners?